- Writing tools

 Toyohashi brushes Toyohashi fude

-High-quality craftsmanship and a high-class brush
+High-quality craftsmanship and top-class brushes

-With the smooth feel and flow loved by professionals
+Smooth touch and flow loved by professionals

 General Production Process